nanacnote/globaltunnel/README.md

 > #### POST /api/tunnels
 >
 > Create a new tunnel.
-A LocalTunnel client posts to this endpoint to request a new tunnel with a specific name or a randomly assigned name.
+A globaltunnel client posts to this endpoint to request a new tunnel with a specific name or a randomly assigned name.

 > #### GET /api/status
 >